1. Start

 Knowledge base for renewable fuels in shipping

-Many ports face difficulties in planning, preparing and realising the availability of renewable fuels for ships in port.
-There is a lack of data for decision-making, such as which fuels, and what quantities and qualities, will be the most important alternatives to traditional fuels in the future.
-At the same time, ports have a very long planning horizon that requires today’s investments in fuel infrastructure to be in line with supply and demand beyond 2050.
+Many ports face substantial challenges in planning, preparing and enabling access to renewable fuels for ships in port.
+Decision-making is hindered by a lack of reliable information regarding which fuels will dominate in the future, and in what quantities and qualities they will be available.
+At the same time, ports have a very long planning horizon that requires today’s investments in fuel infrastructure to be in line with supply and demand far beyond the year 2050.

 A current lack of knowledge

-Around the Baltic Sea, a transition of shipping depends on the ability to produce and manage H2 derivatives.
-However, there is a lack of knowledge at port authorities, terminal operators, shipping companies and energy providers, as well as authorities and decision-makers who need to support this transition and create better conditions for the expansion of renewable electricity production.
-Concrete tools and strategies for a transition are missing.
+In the Baltic Sea region, the decarbonisation of shipping is heavily dependent on the capacity to produce and manage H2-derived fuels.
+However, there is currently a widespread lack of knowledge not only among port authorities, terminal operators, shipping companies, and energy suppliers, but also among public authorities and policymakers.
+These stakeholders play a vital role in enabling the transition and in facilitating the expansion of renewable electricity production.

 Cooperation with northern ports